Post-quantum hash functions using $\mathrm{SL}_n(\mathbb{F}_p)$: Introduction

 Replacing the problem of factoring the identity with the problem of factoring an arbitrary group element yields a similar system of equations, lending further evidence of resistance of the hash function to finding preimages; see Section \ref{subsection: resistance via polynomial equations}.

 \end{itemize}

 For $n=2$, certain Cayley graphs of the groups $\PSL_2(\FF_p)$ give rise to the celebrated Lubotzky--Phillips--Sarnak expander graphs \cite{Lubotzky1988Ramanujan}, which were then used to build hash functions in \cite{charles2008cryptographic}.
 A successful collision attack (i.e.~an efficient computation of a collision) was found in \cite{TillichZemor08Collision}, by taking coefficients in $\ZZ[i]$ and then reducing to a system of equations of degree two.
-The essentially different nature of higher dimensional special linear groups gives evidence of additional security, and makes it likely that these attacks are far more difficult to execute for the hash functions proposed here.\\
+More recently, Sardari \cite{Sardari} attacked preimage resistance by designing a polynomial-time algorithm that represents a number as a sum of four squares with some restricted congruence conditions.
+The essentially different nature of higher dimensional special linear groups gives evidence of additional security, and makes it likely that these attacks are far more difficult to execute for the hash functions proposed here.

 Considering symmetric generating sets enables us to employ results from the theory of simple random walks in simplicial graphs.
-Nevertheless, the fact that we restrict ourselves to non backtracking random walks precludes the use of multiplicativity of the has function, and thus complicates parallel computation.
+Nevertheless, the fact that we restrict ourselves to non backtracking random walks precludes the use of multiplicativity of the hash function, and thus complicates parallel computation.
 We discuss these issues in Section \ref{subsection: homomorphism parallel computing}.

 \paragraph{\it Structure of the paper:} In Section \ref{section: definition hash function} we give the relevant group theoretic background, define the hash functions, prove the expansion property of the Cayley graphs, and exhibit concrete examples.
-In Section \ref{section: properties hash function}, we describe the various properties of our scheme: namely, we relate free generation with a lower bound on the girth; we then describe the role of polynomial equations in preimage finding and in collision resistance, as well as the role of mixing in indistinguishability attacks.
+In Section \ref{section: properties hash function}, we describe the various properties of our scheme: namely, we relate free generation with a lower bound on the girth; we then describe the role of polynomial equations in preimage finding and in collision resistance.
 Finally, we discuss multiplicativity and parallel computing, showing that the collision attack from Grassl et. al. \cite{grassl2011cryptanalysis} using palindromes does not break the scheme presented here.
 Section \ref{section: conclusions} concludes the paper.

-\paragraph{\it Acknowledgments:} The authors would like to thank Ludovic Perret, Hadi Salmasian, Vladimir Shpilrain, and Bianca Sosnovski for helpful comments and discussions.
+In Appendix \ref{section: implementation} we provide a Python/Sage implementation of an instance of the hash functions considered in the paper.